What Is Medicare Supplement Plan G?

 Foreign travel emergency80%

 There is a high-deductible version of Plan G available.
-With this plan, you have to pay $2,800 of your medical costs before the plan will start paying.
+With this plan, you will have a lower monthly rate, but will have to pay $2,870 of your medical costs before the plan will start paying.

 Medicare Plan G pros and cons